oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/clone/clone.md

 ![Git Clone](images/git-clone.gif " ")

-## Task 2: Resolve Maven Dependencies
+## Task 2: Resolve Maven dependencies

-It's best practice to get Maven dependencies must be resolved and downloaded to your local cache prior use of tools like OpenRewrite.
-If needed, run `mvn dependency:resolve` for missing dependencies:
+As a best practice, Maven dependencies must be resolved and downloaded to your local cache, prior to using of tools like OpenRewrite.
+If needed, run `mvn dependency:resolve` for missing dependencies.

 1. Run the following command to resolve and download the dependencies from Maven Central: